United Nations Security Council Resolution 598: Resolution and initial reactions

 Despite Iran's refusal to accept, the US Navy, the French Navy and the British Navy as well as other navies local to the Persian Gulf enforced the resolution at sea.
 In an interview on 4 October 1987 aboard the flagship of the US forces, USS La Salle, Rear Admiral Harold Bernsen said "Of course we talk with them (the other navies), and we cooperate, but we don't have a joint command, what I would call a combined or coordinated military operation."

 By the Second Battle of al-Faw in spring 1988, Iran began to worry about the tenability of the war.
 IRGC Commander-in-Chief Mohsen Rezaee delivered a "shocking" assessment to Khomeini that Iran would only be able to recommence offensive operations after 1992.
 In his 2015 memoir, Akbar Rafsanjani recounted that, by early summer 1988, the sentiment in Tehran was that continuation of the war was "no longer expedient".
-Khomeini remained resistant, but on the 15th convened a meeting and announced his begrudging acceptance of peace citing the assessment of Iranian commanders that a victory within the next five years was impossible.
+Khomeini remained resistant, but on July 15th convened a meeting and announced his begrudging acceptance of peace citing the assessment of Iranian commanders that a victory within the next five years was impossible.
 Iran accepted in a 17 July letter to the secretary-general, and on the same night, the news was broadcast to the Iranian people.

+Happy are those who have departed through martyrdom.
+Unhappy am I that I still survive.… Taking this decision is more deadly than drinking from a poisoned chalice.
+I submitted myself to Allah's will and took this drink for His satisfaction.